ThorbenMoos/Cloneless1/README.md

 - Inner-product masking over a Mersenne prime field, combining results of [3], [4] and [5] for both side-channel and fault resistance.
 - Duplication with redundant error checks for fault resistance.
 - The Edge-Sampling based True Random Number Generator (ES-TRNG) [6] for seed generation.
-- The Trivium stream cipher [7] for concurrent pseudo-randomness generation from the initial seed for the masking scheme as recommended in [8].
+- The Trivium stream cipher [7] for concurrent pseudo-randomness generation from the initial seed as recommended in [8].
 - A Ring-Oscillator based Physically Unclonable Function (RO-PUF) first introduced in [9] to generate private key material.

-The mid-pSquare implementation uses two share and two redundancy domains.
+The mid-pSquare cipher implementation uses two shares and two redundancy domains.
 Raw outputs of some exemplary TRNG and PUF designs with different parametrization are accessible via the framework.
 Error-corrected TRNG and PUF outputs used for key and randomness generation of the block cipher are not accessible via the interface.

 [1]: https://doi.org/10.46586/tches.v2025.i4.486-519, https://github.com/uclcrypto/mid-pSquare
 [2]: https://doi.org/10.1007/978-3-031-58734-4_7, https://github.com/uclcrypto/small-pSquare